A comprehensive guideline for regularization-path variable selection in high-dimensional Gaussian linear regression: Comparison study

-For the LARS algorithm, we use the function enet of the R package elasticnet (version 1.1.1).
-The maximal number of steps to define the grid size is the default value $50 \times \min(p, n-1)$.
-For the gradient descent method, we use the function glmnet of the R package glmnet (version 3.0) and set the grid size at $1000$.
-Both functions propose the Lasso and elastic-net regularization functions.
-We set $\alpha = 0.5$ for Elastic-Net regularization.
+For the LARS algorithm, we use the function \textit{enet} of the R package \textit{elasticnet} (version 1.1.1) and the maximal number of steps to define the grid size is the default value $50 \times \min(p, n-1)$.
+For the gradient descent method, we use the function \textit{glmnet} of the R package \textit{glmnet} (version 3.0) and set the grid size at $1000$.
+The functions \textit{enet} and \textit{glmnet} implement Lasso and elastic-net regularization, respectively.
+We set $\alpha = 0.5$ for Elastic-Net.

-To perform model selection, we implement eBIC setting $\delta$ to $1$.
-For the non-asymptotic criteria, LinSelect is implemented in the function tuneLasso of the R package LINselect (version 1.1.3).
-The data-driven penalties are calculated by using the function capushe of the R package capushe (version 1.1.1).
-The parameters are set to the default values except for the minimum percentage of points for the plateau selection set to $0.1$.
+To perform model selection, eBIC is implemented with $\delta=1$.
+LinSelect is implemented in the function \textit{tuneLasso} of the R package \textit{LinSelect} (version 1.1.3).
+The data-driven penalties are calculated using the \textit{capushe} function in the \textit{capushe} R package (version 1.1.1).
+All the parameters are set to their default values, except for the minimum percentage of points for plateau selection, which we set to $0.1$.

-To perform variable identification, we use the function escv.glmnet of the R package HDCI (version 1.0.2) for the ESCV strategy, with a number of groups $K=10$.
-We implement Bolasso and Stability Selection with $100$ samples.
-When we consider a random perturbation, weights are drawn from a uniform distribution between $0.5$ and $1$.
-A variable is selected when its occurrence frequency is higher than $0.6$.
-To apply Tigress, we use the function tigress of the R package tigress (version 0.1.0) with $50$ steps for the LARS algorithm.
-For the knockoffs method, we use the function knockoff.filter with option $\text{create.second\_order}$ of the R package knockoff (version 0.3.2), we calculate the $W_j$ with the function $\text{stat.lasso\_lambdasmax}$ and set the false discovery rate to $0.1$.
+To perform variable identification, the function \textit{escv.glmnet} of the R package \textit{HDCI} (version 1.0.2) is used for the ESCV strategy, with a number of groups $K$ fixed to $10$.
+Bolasso and Stability Selection are implemented with $100$ samples.
+A variable is selected when its occurrence frequency is higher than $0.8$.
+For Tigress, we use the \textit{tigress} function from the \textit{tigress} R package (version 0.1.0), with the number of steps in LARS fixed at $50$.
+For the knockoffs method, we use the function \textit{knockoff.filter} with option $\textit{\text{create.second\_order}}$ of the R package \textit{knockoff} (version 0.3.2), we calculate the $W_j$'s with the function $\textit{\text{stat.lasso\_lambdasmax}}$ and we set the FDR to $0.1$.

-\subsection{\textbf{Evaluation metrics}}

-It requires to distinguish the explaining variables from the others among the selected variables.
-We define a relevant variable as a selected explaining variable whereas an irrelevant variable is a selected variable which is not an explaining variable.
-All the metrics presented below are calculated on each test set and discussed averaged on $40$ test sets.
+\subsection{Evaluation metrics}